rumax/react-native-PDFView/README.md

 - Generated with [react-native-create-library](https://github.com/frostney/react-native-create-library)
 - Zero JavaScript dependency.
 Which means that you do not bring other dependencies to your project
 - If you think that something is missing or would like to propose new feature, please, discuss it with authors
-- Please, feel free to star the project.
-This gives us a confidence that you like it and we did a great job by publishing and supporting it
+- Please, feel free to ⭐️ the project.
+This gives us a confidence that you like it and we did a great job by publishing and supporting it 🤩
 - [If you are using ProGuard, add following rule to proguard config file:](https://github.com/barteksc/AndroidPdfViewer#proguard)

 ```